apollo994/compann-nf/README.md

 A nextflow pipelane to compare and evaluate annotations of a genome assemly

 #### DESCRIPTION
-A genome assembly is the starting material of most genomics analaysis.
+A genome assembly is the starting material of most genomics analayses.
 To navigate and interpret the informations stored in the sequence, a genome annotatio is needed and a multitude of methods is available to generate such descriptions.
 Those methods, can be divided in four categories:
 - *ab initio*
 - protein similarity
 - mRNA mapping